mcanouil/ggpacman/README.md

   coord_fixed(xlim = c(0, 20), ylim = c(0, 26))
 ```

-For later use, let’s add some scales (actually those scales, where
+For later use, I defined some scales (actually those scales, where
 defined way after chronologically speaking).
 I am using those to define
-size and colours for all the `geom_*()` I am going to use to achieve the
+sizes and colours for all the geometries I am going to use to achieve
-Pac-Man GIF.
+the Pac-Man GIF.

 ``` r
 map_colours <- c(